clendon/Shopoli-API/README.md

 Handles requests to /products

 # How To Use
-Add schema to postgresQL database from root directory of repository by typing the following command into the terminal:
+Add schema to postgresQL database from root directory of repository, and copy the data into the database by typing the following two lines into the terminal:

-`psql clendon -d runway -h 127.0.0.1 -a -f ./database/schema.sql`
+`psql clendon -d runway -h 127.0.0.1 -a -f ./database/schema.sql` `psql clendon -d runway -h 127.0.0.1 -a -f ./database/copyDataToDatabase.sql`